rever0f/zen-illusia/README.md

 ##zen-illusia

 when I grow up I want to be a image viewer/comic book reader with both vim and emacs keybindings.

-I have pretentions of using sdl to be crossplatform and mayby one day having a web interface.
+I have pretentions of using sdl to be crossplatform and maybe one day having a web interface.

 ####progress
 (+-todo,.-done)